covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     }
     ```

-    We need to parse the data collected using front UI and pass it to the next activity.
-To do that, we used all input-collecting widgets.
-In fact, CheckBox, RadioButton, Switch, SwitchCompat, and ToggleButton are all sub-classes of CompoundButton, and so share a lot of things e.g. methods in common.
+    The code above parse the data collected using the app UI and pass them to the next activity.
+Here, all input-collecting widgets are being used.
+In fact, CheckBox, RadioButton, Switch, and ToggleButton are all sub-classes of CompoundButton, and share a lot of things in common e.g. methods.

 ### Spinner and AdapterView